Unveiling Nike (NKE)'s Value: Is It Really Priced Right? A Compr

 Financial Strength

-Investors prioritize financial strength to mitigate the risk of capital loss.
-Nike's cash-to-debt ratio of 0.72 outperforms 59.81% of peers in the Manufacturing - Apparel & Accessories industry, reflecting a strong balance sheet.
-GuruFocus awards Nike a financial strength rating of 8 out of 10.
+Investors should consider a company's financial strength to avoid potential capital loss.
+Nike's cash-to-debt ratio of 0.82 ranks favorably within the industry, placing it in a better position than 62.95% of its peers in the Manufacturing - Apparel & Accessories sector.
+This leads GuruFocus to rate Nike's financial strength as 6 out of 10, reflecting a fair balance sheet.

 Profitability and Growth